What is GCash?

 The short answer is yes.
 But there is no such thing as foolproof security.
 Usually the smallest mistake often revolves around human interaction (via social hacking) and this can compromise any security system.

 In the case of GCash, the keys to an individual account are the MPIN.
-In a recent update, GCash has now implemented a fingerprint validation method.
-This makes it on par with Paymaya in terms of security.
+In a recent update, GCash has also implemented a fingerprint validation method, similar to Paymaya.

 However, let us not discount the MPIN as this 4 digit number is the key to your kingdom.
 Once someone gets your MPIN and the OTP, he can have control of your account.
 This bears saying that we should not share our MPINs with anyone especially any phishing attempts in FB Messenger and in text blasts.